All articles

 The Events Industry Council’s Global Economic Significance of Business Events Study, conducted by Oxford Economics, remains the most methodologically defensible number in the category.
 The study aggregates national input-output modeling across 50+ countries and covers conferences, conventions, congresses, trade shows, exhibitions, incentive travel, and corporate meetings.
 It explicitly excludes consumer festivals and sports events, which is why this number sits below some “all events” aggregator estimates.

-The same study puts the industry’s direct spending, before supply-chain multipliers, at $662.6 billion a year.
-The gap between direct spending and the $2.8T business-sales figure is the value of goods and services that vendors, venues, production companies, and hotels sell into the category.
+The same study puts the industry’s direct GDP contribution (value added) at $662.6 billion a year.
+The gap between that direct GDP figure and the $2.8T business-sales figure is the value of goods and services that vendors, venues, production companies, and hotels sell into the category.

 Business events contributed $1.6 trillion to global GDP, ranking above Canada’s total output (Events Industry Council)